‘The Mamuthones are more than just a masquerade for us,’ in Mamoiada, Sardinia

-Their appeal is simple: natives as well as visitors are transported back in time into a world of primordial instincts, when men didn’t shy away from negotiating their most basic needs directly with their divinities.
+Their appeal is simple: native, as well as visitors, are transported back in time into a world of primordial instincts when men didn’t shy away from negotiating their most basic needs directly with their divinities.

 The three times a year the Mamuthones are due, all townspeople gather together, keeping their breath in the wait for them to appear

 They show themselves in public for the first time on the 17th of January, on the occasion of Sant’ Antonio Abate (Saint Anthony Abate), festivity celebrated with some forty bonfires lit up in all Mamoiada’s squares and with the Mamuthones dancing around the main ones all night long.

 In February, instead, the Mamuthones appear on Carnival Sunday and on Shrove Tuesday.

 The moment of the dressing up, where the men get ready for the parade, is closed to the public, but Pino managed to introduce me into the heart of the feast-day, inside the backyard of the “Associazione Atzeni-Beccoi,” one of the two groups committed to organising the celebrations.

 All Mamuthones begin the rite meticulously laying their costumes on the ground and getting dressed with the help of “civilians.”

 They are clad in black sheepskin and wear some thirty kilos of cowbells on their backs, in the shape of a bunch, with the bigger on top and gradually smaller sizes going to the bottom, tightly tied using dark brown leather laces (see Pino, I was watching…).

 The final step of the dressing up is the long-awaited moment of covering their faces with the rigorously handmade, dark brown wooden mask, the symbol of the Mamuthones, that gives them their suggestive and tragic look.